 Here's another Houlihan's classic recipe called "Shrooms"—cheese-filled, batter-fried mushrooms served piping hot.
-You have the choice of making the herb-flavored cheese filling from the recipe here, or if you're feeling especially lazy, you can buy a similar premade filling.
+You have the choice of making the herb-flavored cheese filling with my recipe here, or if you're feeling especially lazy, you can buy a similar premade filling.
 Be careful when you first bite into these dudes.
 Straight out of the fryer, the hot cheese filling is like molten lava on your tongue and lips.
 Consume with care.

 Herb Cheese Filling

 - 1/8 teaspoon garlic powder

 - 1/3 cup whipped cream cheese

 - 6 to 8 large button mushrooms

 - 1/2 cup milk